About the Town Deal - Newcastle-under-Lyme

 2020

-Summer: Working with the Borough Council and consultants, AECOM, the board worked hard to put together a ‘Town Investment Plan’ (TIP) that would bring real and lasting economic benefits to the Newcastle Town Deal area.
+Summer: working with ourselves and consultants, AECOM, the board worked hard to put together a ‘Town Investment Plan’ (TIP) that would bring real and lasting economic benefits to the Newcastle Town Deal area.

 July: Newcastle is awarded £1,000,000 Advanced Town Deal funding.
 Town Deal Board approves expenditure on a range of projects in Newcastle town centre and Knutton Village.